 Feng shui bias and belief systems

-So how do expand your own thinking and keep your biases in check?
+So how do you expand your own thinking and keep your biases in check?

-Take unconscious bias training program which will give you tools to adjust your automatic thinking patterns and eliminate discriminatory and biased behaviours as well as create awareness for the most important bias ie implicit bias.
+Take an unconscious bias training program, which will give you tools to adjust your automatic thinking patterns and eliminate discriminatory and biased behaviours, as well as create awareness for the most important bias ie implicit bias.

 Watch the video below.

 |Availability||Giving weight to events you can immediately recall|

 |Anchoring||Focusing on one factor, often the first encounter, when making a decision|